 Hex clothing detergent

 This eco-friendly anti-stink laundry detergent was created by a former pro-athlete who set out to beat the sweat stench that plagues activewear.
 Manufactured in Baltimore, the formula busts bacteria that causes odor in the first place.
 It also treats stains like a champ.
 Add the convenient pods to any type of laundry load.
-Just make sure not to use too much detergent; here are the telltale signs you’ve been doing just that.

 Want more deals and product picks sent directly to your inbox?
 Sign up for the Stuff We Love newsletter!